evolvingstuff/vdw2/content/posts/many-reasons-why-vitamin-d-deficiency-has-become-epidemic.md

 > Note: [Meat eaters haave 8 ng higher vitamin D levels than vegetarians](https://VitaminDWiki.com/Vitamin+D+from+animal+increases+6X+when+consider+that+already+processed+by+animal+livers#Previously_noted:_Meat_eaters_had_8_ng_higher_vitamin_D_levels_than_vegetarians)

-1.  **Drinking low-fat milk**  which provides only <a href="/posts/skim-fat-milk-provides-3-percent-less-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Skim fat milk provides 3% less vitamin D – May 2016">40% of the vitamin D to the blood compared to whole milk</a>
+1.  **Drinking low-fat milk**  which provides only [40% of the vitamin D to the blood compared to whole milk](/posts/skim-fat-milk-provides-3-percent-less-vitamin-d)

 > 6X reduction in consumption of whole milk (1970 ==> 2010), thus 100 IU/glass ==> 40 IU/glass for most people